show/hide section »

 Anthony Kitai*, cello

-Anthony Kitai joined the Houston Symphony in 2001, serving as Acting Associate Principal Cellist from 2003-2005.
+Anthony Kitai joined the Houston Symphony in 2001, serving as Acting Associate Principal Cellist from 2003-2005, and currently holds the third chair position.
 Previously, he was a member of the Memphis Symphony and the Iris Chamber Orchestra.

-Anthony Kitai received his bachelor’s degree and performer’s certificate from the Eastman School of Music and his master’s degree from the Shepherd School of Music at Rice University.
+Anthony Kitai received his BM and performer’s certificate from the Eastman School of Music and his MM from the Shepherd School of Music at Rice University.
 His major teachers have included Desmond Hoebig, Steven Doane, Paul Katz, and Peter Spurbeck.

 Lachezar Kostov, cello